-- 5.4.1 When refueling vehicles equipped with onboard refueling vapor recovery (ORVR) systems, the Phase II system shall meet the criteria as specified in Section 5.1. - 5.4.2 Compatibility shall be demonstrated for typical and worst case situations and shall demonstrate compatibility with 80% ORVR-equipped vehicle populations.
+- 5.4.1 When refueling vehicles equipped with onboard refueling vapor recovery (ORVR) systems, the Phase II system shall meet the criteria as specified in Section 5.1. - 5.4.2 Compatibility shall be demonstrated for typical and worst-case situations and shall demonstrate compatibility with 80% ORVR-equipped vehicle populations.
 Actual vehicles shall be used whenever feasible.
 Simulations may be proposed for specific demonstrations.
-Any ORVR simulation protocols shall be approved by the Executive Officer prior to conducting the test. - 5.4.3 The system applicant shall be responsible for developing a procedure by which compatibility can be demonstrated.
-This procedure is subject to engineering evaluation by the Executive Officer; if it is deemed inadequate and/or unusable, the certification application shall be deemed unacceptable.
+Any ORVR simulation protocols shall be approved by the Executive Officer prior to conducting the test. - 5.4.3 The system applicant, when requested by the Executive Officer, shall develop be responsible for developing a procedure by which ORVR compatibility can be demonstrated.
+This procedure is subject to engineering evaluation by the Executive Officer.; if it is deemed inadequate and/or unusable, the certification application shall be deemed unacceptable.